-Beware of Business Compliance Scams
+Beware of Business Compliance Schemes

 Unfortunately, business owners are often targets of scams.
-And, many of the common scams involve phony state agency documents or postcards warning you of penalties if you don't order particular state documents.
-If you receive an official looking document or a postcard that demands you take action to preserve the good standing of your business, please review it carefully and read the small print.
+And, many of the common ones involve phony state agency documents or postcards warning you of penalties if you don't order particular state documents.
+If you receive an official-looking document or a postcard that demands you take action to preserve the good standing of your business, please review it carefully and read the small print.

 Delaware: Secretary of State notification can be found here.